huss-osman/devops-learning/06-aws/cdn-cloudfront/01-cloudfront-overview.md

 Learning about Amazon CloudFront helped me understand how CDNs improve application performance by caching content closer to users.
 I also learned how CloudFront reduces latency, lowers the load on origin servers, and provides additional security through AWS integrations.

-Understanding how CloudFront delivers content globally provides a strong foundation for designing fast, scalable, and highly available web applications on AWS.
+Understanding how CloudFront delivers content globally provides a strong foundation for designing fast, scalable, and highly available web applications on AWS that deliver a better user experience.